- Competitive Analysis

 - Commercial Services

-The Best Marketing Ideas for Contractors Proven to Increase Leads and Sales in 2019
+The Best Marketing Strategies for Contractors Proven to Increase Leads and Sales in 2020

 Are you getting enough leads?
 How about sales—are your current sales contributing to significant year-over-year business growth?
 Is your phone ringing as much as you want it to?

-If the answer to any of these questions is “no,” you’re not alone—according to a recent study by ServiceTitan, only 45 percent of businesses in the contracting and construction industries are growing.
+If the answer to any of these questions is “no,” you’re not alone—according to a recent study by ServiceTitan, only 45% of businesses in the contracting and construction industries are growing.

-By now you should understand that your target audience is looking for your services online—consumers currently perform more than 700,000 online searches for HVAC, electrical, plumbing, and general contractor services EVERY MONTH.
+By now you should understand that your target audience is looking for your services online—consumers currently perform more than 1.6 million online searches for contractor services EVERY MONTH.

 The good news is that there is a way for you to turn the tides and connect with these online consumers: digital marketing.
 With the right approach, your digital marketing strategy can give you the edge you need over your competitors and transform your website into a 24/7 sales rep for your company.